gavofyork/graypaper/README.md

   - [x] Integrate into intro and definitions.
 - [x] All "where" and "let" lines are unnumbered/integrated
 - DA2
-  - [x] Update chunks/segments to new size of 12 bytes / 4KB in the availability sections, especially the work packages and work reports section and appendix H.
+  - [x] Update chunks/segments to new size of 12 bytes / 4KB in the availability sections, especially the work-packages and work-reports section and appendix H.
   - [x] `export` is in multiples of 4096 bytes.
   - [x] Manifest specifies WI (maximum) export count.
   - [x] `import` is provided as concatenated segments of 4096 bytes, as per manifest.